 - Lastly, and most importantly, there should be constant and cautious communication between the CEO and the Finance Department.
 Many victims of CEO Fraud take on a relaxed attitude when it comes to communicating about financial matters; therefore, you must take precaution when emailing confidential information.
 Talking in person is sometimes the better choice.

 With technology continually advancing, savvier versions of scams are becoming harder to decipher.
 For optimum cybersecurity, your organization needs to be on top of the latest scams.
-If you have more questions about detecting or protecting yourself from CEO Fraud contact, Total Computer Solutions at 336.632.0860.
-TCS can help you with a consultation.
+If you have more questions about detecting or protecting yourself from CEO Fraud contact, Total Computer Solutions at 336.804.8449 of fill out a form here to be contacted by one of our representatives.